DjikstraCS/CTF-Write-Ups/README.md

 Does this by adding the full file path to **pasted** images.

-Combine it with [LightShot](https://app.prntscr.com/en/index.html) and you got yourself a super efficient documentation workflow.
+Combine it with [LightShot](https://app.prntscr.com/en/index.html) and you got yourself a super efficient Git compatible documentation workflow.

 ### Install:
 1. Put the script in the root of the Obsidian file structure you want to make GitHub compatible.